 Sunflower leaves have diuretic properties that help increase urine excretion for patients with bladder disorders.

 Sunflower leaves make a balm that has soothing and softening effects.
 When applied on irritated skin the affected are caused by allergies or skin rashes is quickly healed.

 Sunflower leaves tea is also a stimulant, that raises physiological levels and increases nervous activities in the body.

 23. Herb Tobacco

-The red Indians smoked sunflower leaves as herbal tobacco to get the therapeutic properties locked up in the plant.
+The Native Americans smoked sunflower leaves as herbal tobacco to get the therapeutic properties locked up in the plant.
 It is still smoked today to help in respiratory illnesses and for its stimulating properties.
 Smoking the leaves has the usual dangerous side effects that accompany smoking.

 24. Antioxidant against cancer

 Sunflower leaves contain Vitamin E and selenium which is a strong antioxidant that helps neutralize many free radicals consumed in food or inhaled in the air.
 Tea from sunflower leaves helps to protect the body against cancer and other diseases.